reaver-flomesh/fsm-docs/content/en/guides/traffic_management/egress/egress.md

    # Replace fsm-system with the namespace where FSM is installed
    kubectl patch meshconfig fsm-mesh-config -n fsm-system -p '{"spec":{"traffic":{"enableEgress":true}}}' --type=merge
    ```

+   > With kubectl patching, it could be disabled too.

 ### Disabling mesh-wide Egress passthrough to external destinations